Open Heart Yoga

 Practicing Open Heart Yoga should be pleasant and joyful.
 The practice brings greatest effects with openness of heart and light smile on one's face.
-Even though in Open Heart we speak of levels of attainment (bhumi) and use many technical terms, all practice really boils down to ourselves becoming more open hearted and open minded as people through applying practices such as Open Heart Yoga and other supporting practices like Guru Yoga.
+Even though in Pemako Buddhism we speak of levels of attainment (bhumi) and use many technical terms, all practice really boils down to ourselves becoming more open hearted and open minded as people through applying practices such as Open Heart Yoga and other supporting practices like Guru Yoga.

 Open Heart Yoga is a combination of tantric yoga and nonmeditation (dzogchen atiyoga).
 Regular practice of Open Heart Yoga transforms the confused dualistic mind to it's natural nondualistic state.
 It also develops vitality and inner serenity.

 Open Heart Yoga (OHY) is a collection of practices thanks to our gurus, Padmasambhava, also known as Guru Rinpoche and Yeshe Tsogyal.
 In a simple program that takes about 35-45 minutes to practice, several highly effective techniques are brought together.
 The primary purpose of the practice is to illuminate our own mind, reduce and finally end our existential confusion (skt. dukkha) and through doing that help all sentient beings.

 Three Levels of Techniques

 Techniques are easy to learn and practice.
 The actual practice is done sitting on a chair or on a meditation cushion in a comfortabke position.

 Open Heart Yoga has three levels of techniques.
 Each level can be learned as soon as the previous level has been learned well.
 This means that with each level one learns additional techniques that are added to one's daily practice program.
-Each level can be learned online or live.
+Each level can be learned online or in person.

 Three Levels of Empowerment

 Open Heart Yoga also has three levels of empowerment.
 Empowerments given by the teacher representing a lineage are a norm in all tantric teachings.

-The first empowerment is received on Open Heart Yoga level 1 course.
-Everyone can receice it, there are no prerequisites.
+The 1st empowerment is received on Open Heart Yoga level 1 course.
+Anyone who has practiced the Introduction for 2 months, can receive it.